d-uzlov/k8s-homelab/docs/vpn/3xui.md

 - Panel Settings -> Listen IP: 127.0.0.1
 - Panel Settings -> Public Key Path: /path/to/fullchain.cer
 - Panel Settings -> Private Key Path: /path/to/domain.key
+- Xray Configs -> General -> Overall Routing Strategy:
+- - `AsIs`: ignore all IP rules
+- - `IPIfNonMatch`: if no domain match found in rules, resolve domain and re-match using IP
+- - (recommended for sanity) `IPOnDemand`: if there are any IP rules, resolve domain and match both IP and domain rules

 ```bash
 # setup ssh port forwarding